The Good Companions (1933 film): Production

 Gielgud had appeared in the 1931 theatrical version of the novel, written by Priestley, which had run for more than three hundred performances in the West End.
 Adele Dixon who had played Susie Dean on stage was replaced by Jessie Matthews.

 It was shot at the Lime Grove Studios in Shepherd's Bush.
 The film's sets were designed by the art director Alfred Junge while the costumes were by Gordon Conway.
 Henry Ainley narrated the prologue.
+Ainley was originally cast in the film but his drinking meant he was unable to finish the film; he was replaced by Edmund Gwenn and his csenes were reshot.

 Critical reception

 In comparing the film to the book, The New York Times critic Mordaunt Hall wrote, "It is, indeed, a better production than was to be expected, for, while there are omissions and a certain hastening of parts of the narrative, the cheery personalities are present and in good form," and concluded, "Miss Matthews sings pleasingly and dances gracefully, while Mr. Gielgud's portrayal is extraordinarily real.
 It is one of those stories which is all the more worth while for having been made in England, for, aside from the naturalness of the players, there are the scenes of country houses and hedged roads, which add to the general effect of the picture"; whereas Time Out wrote, "Saville's direction is adequate rather than inspired, but he elicits marvellous performances from his disparate cast.
 Matthews' portrayal of a bubblingly neurotic soubrette is wonderful, and not surprisingly shot her to stardom.
 The film does feed on rather than explore the twee camaraderie of the provincial touring company, but an English backstage musical as witty and well-handled as this is something to be thankful for indeed"; and Leonard Maltin called it "a delightful film.
 Matthews is given full rein to display her considerable musical and comedic charms; Gielgud is equally humorous and surprising.
 He even sings!"